Thinkful-OpenSource/projectful/README.md

 bower install & npm install
 ```

-Skip the first two steps if you've already cloned the repo.
+Skip the first two steps if you've already cloned the repo and run `bower install & npm install` from your project directory.

 There are quite a bit of dependencies so it will take a bit to install.
 Once installed, there are just a couple more steps that will need to be done in order to run the project.
 It's common to not include local configuration files in revision control, so the first step is that we will need to create our local environment file.
 An example file has been created for you, so you can copy that with the following: